 - Heat the oil in an large, ovenproof pot.

 - Season the beef with salt and pepper and brown in batches.
 Do not overcrowd your pan.
 You will wind up steaming the beef if you do.
 Set beef aside.

 - Add onion to the pot and cook, over low heat, stirring occasionally, until well softened.
 This will take about 10 minutes.

-- Add the garlic and cook 30 seconds.
+- Add the garlic and ginger and cook 30 seconds.

 - Add the spice mix and stir constantly for about one minute.
 Watch out.
 Don’t let it burn.